By Derek Prince

 And then in Isaiah 57:15 there’s a most beautiful verse that describes God’s eternal glory and majesty.

-“For this is what the high and lofty one says—He who lives forever...
-[Another translation says ‘he who inhabits eternity.’] ...whose name is holy: I live in a high and holy place...
+“For this is what the high and lofty One says—He who lives forever...
+[Another translation says ‘He who inhabits eternity.’] ...whose name is Holy: I live in a high and holy place...
 [Isn’t that awesome and impressive?
 But then it goes on to say:] ‘...but also with him who is contrite and lowly in spirit, to revive the spirit of the lowly and revive the heart of the contrite.’”

-So, God is so high and majestic and inhabits eternity and though that’s his dwelling place he has one other dwelling place of his choice.
+So, God is so high and majestic and inhabits eternity and though that’s His dwelling place He has one other dwelling place of His choice.
 He says, “I live also with him who is contrite and lowly in spirit.”
 So, what is God looking for?
 The contrite and the lowly, those who are not proud, not arrogant, not self-confident, not self-reliant—those in many cases who’ve passed through some kind of experience in life that has stripped them of self-confidence and arrogance and left them in the true meaning of the word, broken.
 That’s what God is looking for, the lowly, the contrite, the broken.

 Contrite means that we’re genuinely sorry for wrongdoing.
-You see, lots of people do wrong an then suffer unpleasant consequences and they want to get out of the consequences but they’re not really sorry for the wrongdoing.
+You see, lots of people do wrong and then suffer unpleasant consequences and they want to get out of the consequences but they’re not really sorry for the wrongdoing.
 Well, God doesn’t really want to entertain those people.
 He wants to entertain the people who not merely want to get out of the consequences but are sorry for the wrongdoing that brought them to those consequences.
 And so, God comes to us in disguises.
-He comes to us in such a way that if we are not sensitive and if we’re not looking for what God is in his innermost nature, if we’re just concerned with externals or our own selfish ends and purposes and desires, we’ll miss him.
+He comes to us in such a way that if we are not sensitive and if we’re not looking for what God is in His innermost nature, if we’re just concerned with externals or our own selfish ends and purposes and desires, we’ll miss Him.
 That’s why God comes to humanity in disguises.
 And, it’s so important that we learn to recognize those disguises.
-Otherwise, God may come to us and we may miss him.
+Otherwise, God may come to us and we may miss Him.

 Now, in the remainder of my talks this week I’m going to describe to you some of God’s disguises.
 But our time is up for today.
 Remember, I’ll be back with you again tomorrow at this time.